bjayanta/docker/readme.md

 5. Make/Build an image with name and tag
 6. Make sure the image is created
 7. Run the image using container name
+8. Stop the container
-8. Delete the container using terminal
+9. Delete the container
-9. Delete the image
+10. Delete the image

 ### Task 1.
 Create a basic iteration from 0 - 10